paramt/url-checker/README.md

 # LinkChecker
-A GitHub action to test for broken links
+A GitHub action to test for broken links on markdown files